awsdocs/amazon-dynamodb-developer-guide/doc_source/GettingStarted.NET.06.md

 The `Main` function in `DynamoDB_intro` changes the plot and rating of the movie record that you added in [Step 4](GettingStarted.NET.04.md), and it also adds a list of actors to it\.
 The document model in the AWS SDK for \.NET doesn't support updating nested attributes such as the items under the `info` attribute\.
 Because of this, `Main` uses the low\-level client API rather than a document\-model `Table` method\.

-It starts by creating a low\-level `UpdateItemRequest` to make this change:
+It starts by creating a low\-level `UpdateItemRequest` to make this change\.

 ```
       UpdateItemRequest updateRequest = new UpdateItemRequest()